Reopening your salon/barbershop during Coronavirus: How to + what other businesses are doing?

 We have collected experiences and tips from business owners across the country to help you make your decision and reopen your salon/ barber shop amidst the COVID-19 pandemic.

+Consider this a Covid-19 plan for small businesses like salons and barbershops.
 Here’s a peek into what’s inside:

 - To open or to not open?